 Notwithstanding anything contained herein to the contrary, Grantor shall have no obligation pursuant to this instrument where such Grantor shall cease to have any ownership interest in the Premises by reason of a bona fide transfer.
 The restrictions, stipulations and covenants contained in this Restriction shall be inserted by Grantor, verbatim or by express reference, in any subsequent deed or other legal instrument by which Grantor divests itself of either the fee simple title to or any lesser estate in the Premises or any part thereof, including by way of example and not limitation, a lease of all or a portion of the Premises.

-20. Assignment: Grantee may convey, assign, or transfer this Restriction to a unit of federal, state, or local government or to a local, state, or national charitable corporation or trust that qualifies under the Act, and whose purposes, inter alia, are to promote preservation of historical, cultural, or architectural resources, provided that any such conveyance, assignment or transfer requires that the Purpose for which the Restriction was granted will continue to be carried out.
+20. Assignment: Grantee may convey, assign, or transfer this Restriction to a unit of federal, state, or local government or to a local, state, or national charitable corporation or trust that qualifies under the Act, and whose purposes, inter alia, are the preservation of buildings or sites of historical significance, provided that any such conveyance, assignment or transfer requires that the Purpose for which the Restriction was granted will continue to be carried out.
 Grantor shall give prior written approval of such conveyance, assignment, or transfer by Grantee, such approval not to be unreasonably withheld.

 21. Alternate Designee: Grantee may, at its discretion, remove and replace the Commission as its designee to administer, manage, and enforce this Restriction, provided that any new designee is qualified as such under the Act and other applicable law.

-22. Recording and Effective Date: Grantee shall do and perform at its own cost all acts necessary to the prompt recording of this Restriction which shall become effective upon its being duly executed by the Grantor, the City of Newburyport, and the Newburyport Historical Commission, its being approved by the Massachusetts Historical Commission, and its being recorded with the South Essex Registry District of the Land Court..
+22. Recording and Effective Date: Grantee shall do and perform at its own cost all acts necessary to the prompt recording of this Restriction which shall become effective upon its being duly executed by the Grantor, the City of Newburyport, and the Newburyport Historical Commission, its being approved by the Massachusetts Historical Commission, and its being recorded with the Registry.

 23. Extinguishment: Grantor and Grantee hereby recognize that an unexpected change in the conditions surrounding the Premises may make impossible the continued ownership or use of the Premises for the Purpose of this Restriction and necessitate extinguishment of the Restriction.
 Such a change in conditions may include, but is not limited to, partial or total destruction of the Building resulting from casualty.
 Such an extinguishment must meet all the requirements of the Act for extinguishment, including public hearings by the City of Newburyport and the Massachusetts Historical Commission to determine that such extinguishment is in the public interest.
-In the event of a sale of the Property, net proceeds of sale shall be paid to Grantor.
+In the event of a sale of the Premises, net proceeds of sale shall be paid to Grantor.

 24. Condemnation: If all or any part of the Premises is taken under the power of eminent domain by public, corporate, or other authority, or otherwise acquired by such authority through a purchase in lieu of a taking, Grantor and Grantee shall join in appropriate proceedings at the time of such taking to recover the full value of those interests in the Premises that are subject to the taking and all incidental and direct damages resulting from the taking.
 All expenses reasonably incurred by Grantor and Grantee in connection with such taking shall be paid out of the recovered proceeds.
 Such recovered proceeds shall be paid to Grantor.